 Building a chimney and damper for a fireplace can get expensive.
 The vent-free gas stove requires no chimney, so it appeals to families on a budget.
 However, the question that first arose when the ventless gas fireplace logs came out was whether it was completely safe.
 That question remains unanswered.

 - How a vent-free fireplace works

-- What a vent free gas log set sounds like
+- What a vent-free gas log set sound like

 - How ventless logs affect air quality

 - How to maintain the appliance

 - The pros and cons of unvented gas or propane heaters

 A ventless gas fireplace must burn more efficiently than vented models.
 This eliminates most harmful emissions.
 It must meet strict federal safety standards that limit emissions within the home.